The Illustrated London News: 1842–1860: Herbert Ingram

 Its circulation soon increased to 40,000, and by the end of its first year was 60,000.
 In 1851, after the newspaper published Joseph Paxton's designs for the Crystal Palace before even Prince Albert had seen them, the circulation rose to 130,000.
-In 1852, when it produced a special edition covering the funeral of the Duke of Wellington, sales increased to 150,000; and in 1855, mainly due to the newspaper reproducing some of Roger Fenton's pioneering photographs of the Crimean War (and also due to the abolition of the Stamp Act that taxed newspapers), it sold 200,000 copies per week.
+In 1852, when it produced a special edition covering the funeral of the Duke of Wellington, sales increased to 150,000.
+In 1855, mainly due to the newspaper reproducing some of Roger Fenton's pioneering photographs of the Crimean War, and due to the abolition of the Stamp Act that taxed newspapers, it sold 200,000 copies per week.

-Competitors soon began to appear; Lloyd’s Illustrated Paper was founded later that year, while Reynold's Newspaper opened in 1850; both were successful Victorian publications, albeit less successful than The Illustrated London News.
+Competitors soon began to appear.
+Lloyd's Illustrated Paper was founded later that year, while Reynold's Newspaper opened in 1850.
+Both were successful Victorian publications, albeit less successful than The Illustrated London News.
 Andrew Spottiswoode's Pictorial Times lost £20,000 before it was sold to Ingram by Henry Vizetelly, who had left the ILN to found it.
 Ingram folded it into another purchase, The Lady's Newspaper, which became The Lady's Newspaper and Pictorial Times.
 Vizetelly was also behind a later competitor, Illustrated Times in 1855, which was similarly bought out by Ingram in 1859.

 Ingram's other early collaborators left the business in the 1850s.
 Nathanial Cooke, his business partner and brother-in-law, found himself in a subordinate role in the business and parted on bad terms around 1854.
-The departure of William Little was in 1858; in addition to providing a loan of £10,000, he was the printer and publisher of the paper for 15 years.
+The departure of William Little was in 1858.
+In addition to providing a loan of £10,000, he was the printer and publisher of the paper for 15 years.
 Little's relationship with Ingram deteriorated over Ingram's harassment of their mutual sister-in-law.